-- The Company is a standalone Investment Trust Company and engages abrdn Standard Fund Managers Limited (the "AIFM") to manage its assets. - · We conducted our audit of the financial statements using information from the AIFM and BNP Paribas Trust Corporation UK to whom the AIFM have delegated the provision of all administrative functions. - · We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the AIFM referred to above, and the industry in which the Company operates. - We obtained an understanding of the accounting processes and control environment in place at the AIFM and adopted a fully substantive testing approach using reports obtained from the AIFM.
+- · We conducted our audit of the financial statements using information from the AIFM to whom the Directors have delegated the provision of all administrative functions. - · We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the AIFM referred to above, the accounting processes and controls, and the industry in which the Company operates. - · We obtained an understanding of the control environment in place at the AIFM and adopted a fully substantive testing approach using reports obtained from the AIFM.